 Q: How did you find the voices for Ray and Grampa?

 A: The voices of the characters and narrator, their patterns and rhythms, come directly from my relations in Oklahoma.
 Grampa Halfmoon and Ray live in Chicago, but Grampa is originally from Oklahoma and the duo visits family there in the last tale.
 Ray’s voice has a bit more of a Windy City clip to it, but he’s still influenced by the elder raising him, even in that way.

 Q: What is the appeal of a short story collection?

 A: Short stories are excellent for emerging readers.
-They are less intimidating because they are short.
+They are less intimidating to readers because they are short.
 It only takes a few pages until they have a feeling of accomplishment from having finished the whole story.
-And because the stories are interrelated, they are tempted to continue to the next tale, to find out what happens to the characters next.
+And because the stories are interrelated, readers are motivated to continue reading the next tale, to find out what happens to the characters next.